cliftbar/blahg/web/ski/markdown/2023-11-13_BackcountrySkiGearList.md

 - Duct Tape
 - Electrical Tape
     - Not as strong as duct tape, but can bond to itself while wet
-- PTEX Wax Ski Repair Stick
+- PTEX Ski Repair Stick
 - Lighter x2
     - tape over the fresh lighter, so that they don't both get used at the same rate
 - Zip Ties
+- Rub on skin/ski wax

 ## Food and Water
 - Aluminum Water Canteen: https://www.amazon.com/dp/B09NRBZ83W